JSeligsohn/project5/README.md

 ### Available Grunt Commands

 * `grunt` — Compile assets when file changes are made
-* `grunt serve` — Compile assets when file changes are made and start up a local server
+* `grunt serve` — Compile assets when file changes are made and start up a local server (point your browser to localhost:9000/assets)
-* `grunt build` — Create minified assets that are used on non-development environments and push to live site
+* `grunt build` — Create minified assets that are used on non-development environments and push to live site (can also be viewed at localhost:9000/build)

+###Development vs. Production
+Development files are found in `app/assets` and minified, production-ready files are found in `app/build`.